alaffin12/stackedit/Caught by Stradh.md

 >
 > He leans forward, voice lowering to a scandalized hiss.
 >
-> "We found the body of her husband—Nikolaj Wachter—dead these three years, still lying in her bed, dressed and perfumed, as though nothing had passed!
+> "We found the body of her husband - Nikolaj Wachter - dead these three years, still lying in her bed, dressed and perfumed, as though nothing had passed!
 A corpse!
-A rotted man kept in mockery of life, tended by a mad daughter and guarded by servants too terrified to speak!"**
+A rotted man kept in mockery of life, tended by a mad daughter and guarded by servants too terrified to speak!"
+>

-_A murmur of horror surges through the crowd._
+> A murmur of horror surges through the crowd.
+>

-**"Does that sound like a woman of reason?
+>  "Does that sound like a woman of reason?
 Of virtue?
-Of Vallaki?"**
+Of Vallaki?"
+>
-_He flings his arm wide, addressing the people with wild, glistening eyes._
+>   He flings his arm wide, addressing the people with wild, glistening eyes.
+>
-**"No. She is the Devil’s bride, and her children his creatures.
-And today, by the light of our Festival, we shall _cleanse_ this evil with flame!"**

-**"Let it be known: in Vallaki, joy is law.
-And all who defy it shall _burn._"**
+> "No. She is the Devil’s bride, and her children his creatures.
+And today, by the light of our Festival, we shall cleanse this evil with flame!
+Let it be known: in Vallaki, joy is law.
+And all who defy it shall burn."

-**"REJOICE!
+>
+> "REJOICE!
 For all… will… be… _well!_"**